 Imagine for instance you're lying there in your bath, relaxing amongst the soap bubbles and warm water, perhaps reading one of my books, when suddenly a thought strikes you from nowhere ...

-I know what we are taught about eternal life and the here-after; but somehow I wondered what if there actually was re-incarnation?
+I know what we are taught about eternal life and the here-after; but somehow I wondered what if there actually is re-incarnation?
 Can you imagine?
 Returning back as a tin of evaporated milk?

 It was made from contented cows, you know!

-Can you imagine meeting that wasp, or yellowjacket, you killed last summer when you're in Heaven?
+Can you imagine meeting in Heaven that wasp, or yellowjacket, you killed last summer?
 It might well sting you in the backside in revenge; because they don't wear anything under those long robes they give you in Heaven, you know!
+And they are open in the back like those robes you get in hospitals.
+What if you backed off into a cactus?
+Are there cactuses in Heaven?
+Or is it cacti?

 Somehow, the thought made me smile and then laugh out loud.